SalesConnection/Caction-Support/docs/Customize_Filter_in_Report_Pages.md

-## ❤ How to Set Customized Favourite Filter in Report Pages?
+## ❤ How to Set Up the Column View in the Report Page?

 **Desktop site:**<br>